yokodev/chocolatin/README.md

 When you start with WebPack, you need to :

 - Install a lot of package (loaders, plugins, ...).
-- Make WebPack configuration with messy object in different environment (dev, prod, testing, ...).
+- Make WebPack configuration with messy deep object in different environment (dev, prod, testing, ...).
 - Setup external tools configuration (linter, .babelrc file, ...).

 Chocolatin help developers to leverage friction & time-lost with WebPack configuration.
+Focus on project instead of build system.

+We use more functional way to describe your app, with low object configuration.

 # How to install